phlippieb/phlippieb.github.io/_drafts/winning.md

 Then, when my motivation has dissipated, I simply stop.
 By doing this a few times a year, I follow the Way of Git Gud.

+TODO: this section could use more links to branch out from some of the ideas

-# The Way of the Bumpers
+# The Way of Bowling with the Bumpers On

 The loss of innocence for me was the day I was too old to play ten-pin bowling with the bumpers on.
 Before that moment, I was carefree.